 It draws inspiration from a few very distinct sources.
 The first on the list is Brutalism.
 For those who’ve ever driven over Sydney’s Harbour Bridge, the clearly visible and renowned Sirius Building stands out for its distinctly Brutalist qualities and is one of Sydney’s finest examples of Brutalism.
 It was constructed from 1975 to 1980 and was modelled on a building style that boomed in Europe after the world wars due to the need for cheap building materials to house growing populations.
 The term Brutalism originated from the French béton brut, meaning roughcast concrete.
 Some have labelled this architectural style ugly, but for fans there’s beauty found in its starkness.

 The third source of inspiration for this grand design was an Italian architect by the name of Carlo Scarpa.
 His designs are recognised by their deeply artistic flair infused with diverse materials.
 Carlo’s works were known to be influenced by landscape and culture — particularly Venetian — during the 20th century.
-For the homeowners of this abode, European flair flows through their veins too and is revealed in surprising ways, such as with the arches.
+European flair flows through the veins of the homeowners of this abode, revealed in surprising ways, such as with the arches.
 “When originally presented with the arches in the house, we were quite surprised,” admits Angelo.
 Both from European backgrounds and being surrounded by heavily arched houses growing up, Angelo says he and Kasiani were both “arch scarred”!
 “But now it is our most loved and favourite part of the design,” enthuses Kasiani.

 The arches are a significant element in the design, recognising European heritage but also feeling deeply Japanese.
 “We are continually delighted and surprised at the way the arches and intertwining forms and materiality spark unique and visually stunning views throughout the spaces,” Kasiani adds.